idaholab/MontePy/doc/source/starting.rst

 The most important unsung heroes of an MCNP problem are the surfaces.
 They may be tedious to work with but you can't get anything done without them.
 MCNP supports *alot* of types of surfaces, and all of them are special in their own way.
-You can see all the surface types here: :class:`~mcnpy.surfaces.surface_type.SurfaceType`.
+You can see all the surface types here: :class:`~montepy.surfaces.surface_type.SurfaceType`.
-By default all surfaces are an instance of :class:`~mcnpy.surfaces.surface.Surface`.
+By default all surfaces are an instance of :class:`~montepy.surfaces.surface.Surface`.
 They will always have the properties: ``surface_type``, and ``surface_constants``.
 If you need to modify the surface you can do so through the ``surface_constants`` list.
 But for some of our favorite surfaces
 (``CX``, ``CY``, ``CZ``, ``C\X``, ``C\Y``, ``C\Z``, ``PX``, ``PY``, ``PZ``),
 these will be a special subclass of ``Surface``, that will truly understand surface constants for what the mean.
-See :mod:`mcnpy.surfaces` for specific classes, and their documentation.
+See :mod:`montepy.surfaces` for specific classes, and their documentation.

-Two useful examples are the :class:`~mcnpy.surfaces.cylinder_on_axis.CylinderOnAxis`, which covers ``CX``, ``CY``, and ``CZ``, and the :class:`~mcnpy.surfaces.axis_plane.AxisPlane`, which covers ``PX``, ``PY``, ``PZ``.
+Two useful examples are the :class:`~montepy.surfaces.cylinder_on_axis.CylinderOnAxis`, which covers ``CX``, ``CY``, and ``CZ``, and the :class:`~montepy.surfaces.axis_plane.AxisPlane`, which covers ``PX``, ``PY``, ``PZ``.
 The first contains the parameter: ``radius``, and the second one contains the parameters: ``location``.